 Simulate the model, and you will see that the output is minus the derivative of the input sinusoid.

 Now open the capacitor C block dialog, and set the series resistance to zero.
-The model now issues an initialization error.
+The model now runs very slowly and issues warnings about problems with transient initialization and step size control for transient solve.

-The cause of the error is that the circuit effectively connects
+The cause of the problems is that the circuit effectively connects

 the voltage source in parallel with the capacitor.
 This is because